iaamirRashid/delta_demo/README.md

 # delta_demo
-this is the Demo for Git &amp; github class
+this is the Demo for Git &amp; github class.